gbif/pipelines/mini-pipelines/README.md

 ~~~~

-DISCLAIMER: at the time being the ES schema is temporary and the development of the pipeline is still in an early stage, therefore issues may be encountered.
+NOTE: at the time being the ES schema is temporary and the development of the pipeline is still in an early stage, therefore issues may be encountered.